tatianaacostag/DevelopersDoc_site/content/en/docs/Getting started/Test-your-solution.md

 To test different scenarios using our antifraud module, use one of the following email addresses along with the appropriate test card data.
 The antifraud system will assign a specific status to the transaction based on the email you use:

-- `approved@payu.com` → The antifraud system assigns the **APPROVED** status to the transaction.
+- `approved@payu.com` → The system determines that the transaction can proceed.
-- `rejected@payu.com` → The antifraud system assigns the **REJECTED** status to the transaction.
+- `rejected@payu.com` → The system identifies the transaction as risky and assigns it the **REJECTED** status for fraud prevention purposes.
-- `pending_approved@payu.com` → The antifraud system first assigns the **PENDING** status.
-After 5 minutes, it changes the status to **APPROVED**.
+- `pending_approved@payu.com` → The antifraud system initially assigns the **PENDING** status.
+After 5 minutes, it determines that the transaction can proceed.
-- `pending_rejected@payu.com` → The antifraud system first assigns the **PENDING** status.
-After 5 minutes, it changes the status to **REJECTED** due to fraud prevention.
+- `pending_rejected@payu.com` → The antifraud system initially assigns the **PENDING** status.
+After 5 minutes, it changes the status to **REJECTED** for fraud prevention purposes.

 {{% alert title="Note" color="info"%}}

-Keep in mind that the antifraud system’s **APPROVED** status does not guarantee the final approval of the transaction.
-The outcome also depends on the card you use and other values described in the documentation that are required to simulate a successful or failed bank authorization.
+Keep in mind that even if the anti-fraud system determines that the transaction can proceed, it does not guarantee the final approval of the transaction.
+The result also depends on the card used and other values specified in the documentation that are required to simulate a successful or failed bank authorization.

 {{% /alert %}}